Kushedya Hari Yudo: Arema

 Amid offers from various clubs, Yudo in 2020 joined his hometown club Arema for the 2020 Liga 1 season.
 He made his league debut for the club, in a 0–2 win against TIRA-Persikabo on 2 March 2020 and Yudo also scored his first goal with scored a brace, he scored in the 5th and 49th minutes.
 With his two goals in a match against TIRA-Persikabo triggered the interest of Indonesia national football team coach Shin Tae-yong who was appointed two months before.
 Shin included Yudo in training camps in 2020 and 2021, leading to his selection for the coach's first senior team line-up in May 2021.

 Yudo starting his new 2021–22 season of Liga 1 appearance on 5 September 2021, coming on as a starter in a 1–1 draw with PSM Makassar at the Pakansari Stadium.
 On 27 October 2021, he scored his first goal of the season in a match against Persita Tangerang, final result, Arema draw 2–2.
 Five days later, he scored the opening goal in a 1–2 win against Madura United at the Sultan Agung Stadium.

+RANS Nusantara

+Kushedya was signed for RANS Nusantara to play in Liga 1 in the 2023–24 season.
+He made his debut on 3 July 2023 in a match against Persikabo 1973 at the Maguwoharjo Stadium, Sleman.